TuiGun1987/TuiGun1987/README.md

 ### Hi there 👋

+## My name is Alexei 🙋

+🌱 I'm currently studying data analytics.
+As I study, I will post projects here

+📫 How to reach me:
+Telegram @TuiGun14
 <!--
 **TuiGun1987/TuiGun1987** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.